pneiman1/react-weather-checker/README.md

 1. React-Router
 2. Axios
 3. Babel (5 modules)
 4. Foundation (using jquery, node-sass and loaders)
 5. Webpack
+6. Heroku

 This app is a good model for a multi-page app in React, using React-Router, index routes and aliases.